cognitedata/inso-bootstrap-cli/README.md

 ## Bootstrap Run Modes

-### Prepare Mode
+### Prerequisites (Prepare command)

-The very first time the Bootstrap code should be executed on a new CDF project, this code must run in `prepare` mode.
+The first time you want to run boostrap-cli for your new CDF project, the `prepare` command might be required.

-The initial "admin" group that comes with a CDF project only covers these ACLs:
+- A new CDF Project is only configured with one CDF Group (named like "OIDC admin") which covers these capabilities:
   - `projects`
   - `groups`

-For bootstrap we need these in addition:
+To run bootstrap-cli additional capabilties are required:

 - `datasets`
 - `raw`
-- `labels`

-The code in `prepare` mode will create a CDF Group with the necessary capabilities for running the `create` and `delete` modes.
+The `prepare` command will provide you with another CDF Group `cdf:bootstrap` with this minimal capabilities.

-### Create Mode
+### Deploy command

+The bootstrap-cli `deploy` command will apply the configuration-file to your CDF Project.
-In order to create the desired items in CDF, the Bootstrap code must run in `create` mode.
-It will create the necessary CDF Groups, Datasets and RAW Databases defined for the Aramco project.
+It will create the necessary CDF Groups, Datasets and RAW Databases.
+This command supports GitHub-Action workflow too.

-### Delete Mode
+### Delete command

 If it is necessary to revert any changes, the `delete` mode can be used to delete CDF Groups, Datasets and RAW Databases.
 Note that the CDF Groups and RAW Databases will be deleted, while Datasets will be archived and deprecated, not deleted.